cdl-geneseo/geneseo-dictionary/J/JFC.md

 # JFC

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : JFC

 Created by  Unknown User (cjk14) on Dec 11, 2020

 n.
 Stands for Jesus Fucking Christ.
 Expletive used when something unbelievably frustrating occurs and non-blasphemous language doesn’t satisfy.As of 2020, 33% of students surveyed were familiar with this word.
 Of those surveyed, 55% believe it originated elsewhere.
 (Kane 2020)